Wausau Pilot and Review: General

 The Wausau Pilot and Review Corporation describes Wausau Pilot & Review as "an independent, 501c3 nonprofit newsroom" committed to "educating the public" on "crucial issues in central Wisconsin".

-It claims to be "non-partisan" but it is not it is a far-left partisan organization with a socialists bent.
-They appear non-bias but they are not.
-They say they subscribe to the Code of Ethics of the Society of Professional Journalists.
+The newspaper focuses on local, original and nonpartisan reporting and does not endorse or support any political candidate and publishes a public privacy and conflict of interest statement.
+It adheres to the Code of Ethics of the Society of Professional Journalists.

 The site performs explanatory reporting, investigative reporting, and collaborations with other newsrooms, covering elections and voting, government, criminal justice, economic development, environment and energy.

-The site says that it has a "special focus" on "government accountability," and on matters of "public policy" and on "quality of life issues".
+The newspaper's journalists focus on "government accountability," and on matters of "public policy" and on "quality of life issues".
 It takes particular interest in public spending, poverty, the underprivileged, education, the justice system, health care, mental health, and the elderly.

-Their site also publshes commentary from the community, and reader comments on individual stories.
+Their site also publishes commentary from the community, and reader comments on individual stories.
 The site does not endorse political candidates, and does not publish "unsigned editorials representing an institutional position."
 It encourages "broad-ranging... discussion [reppresenting] many points of view."

+Policy and content

+The newspaper has earned several state and national awards for reporting including a first-place award and a finalist designation in a second category in 2022 in the Local Independent Online Newspaper Publishers awards, national honors that draw hundreds of applicants from newsrooms across the country.